chia-an/HGE/README.md

 # Modeling Multi-way Relations with Hypergraph Embedding
-This code is for the paper "Modeling Multi-way Relations with Hypergraph Embedding," which will be presented in CIKM 2018.
+This code is for the paper "**Modeling Multi-way Relations with Hypergraph Embedding**," which will be presented in CIKM 2018.

 There are two directories: